axnjaxn/libbyteimage/README.md

 Please see LICENSE.md for licensing terms of this package.

-This library optionally makes use of SDL, OpenCV, and FreeType packages.
+This library optionally makes use of Magick++, SDL, OpenCV, and FreeType packages.
 Please consult their distribution packages for any additional restriction on this library's use in software.

 2. Installation
 ---------------